 Enhancement by Removing Perturbations

-Speech enhancement aims to improve the quality of degraded audio by removing unwanted noise or reverberation.
-Diffusion models have been applied to this task with great success.
+Speech enhancement improves degraded audio by removing noise or reverberation.
+Diffusion models excel at this task.

 Time-Frequency Domain

-Pure Generative Models: SGMSE and SGMSE+ use stochastic differential equations (SDEs) to enhance speech in the time-frequency domain, achieving state-of-the-art results.
+- Pure Generative Models: SGMSE and SGMSE+ use stochastic differential equations (SDEs) for state-of-the-art enhancement results

-Unsupervised Restoration: UVD and Refiner leverage diffusion models for unsupervised dereverberation and speech enhancement, respectively.
+- Unsupervised Restoration: UVD and Refiner leverage diffusion models for unsupervised dereverberation and speech enhancement

 Time Domain

-Pioneering Works: DiffuSE and CDiffuSE apply diffusion models to denoise speech in the time domain, offering robust performance even in challenging conditions.
-Enhancement by Adding Missing Parts
+- Pioneering Works: DiffuSE and CDiffuSE apply diffusion models to time-domain denoising, offering robust performance in challenging conditions

 Audio Super-Resolution

-Pioneering Works: NU-Wave and NU-Wave 2 have set new benchmarks in audio super-resolution, generating high-quality 48kHz audio from lower-resolution inputs.
-Improved Sampling and Model Architecture: Techniques like improved sampling and modified DiffWave have further enhanced the quality of super-resolved audio.
+- Pioneering Works: NU-Wave and NU-Wave 2 set benchmarks in audio super-resolution, generating 48kHz audio from lower-resolution inputs

 Future Directions